hynek/svcs/docs/why.md

 - [Pyramid](pyramid)
 - Or learn how to write [your own](custom)!

-If you get overwhelmed by the jargon, always feel free to check our [glossary](glossary)!
+If you get overwhelmed by the jargon, we have put a lot of effort into our [glossary](glossary)!